How to be HAS (Helpful As Sh%t) and why your startup should care

 - Be HAS for existing customers.

 - Be HAS for customers looking to churn.
-(Churn = not be customers anymore lol).
+(Churn = not wanting to be your customers anymore lol).

 You’ve gotta be HAS for every step of the way.
 Phases 1 and 2 are probably quite obvious, but you’ve gotta be HAS even on their way out, because you never know when a customer may come crawling back to you for whatever reason.

 It’s actually a simple concept that is quite hard to execute.
-I was INBOUND 2017 in Boston last year, and HubSpot Co-Founder & CTO Dharmesh Shah summarized this in one sentence, that has been ringing in my head ever since.
+I have been to INBOUND in Boston many times, but during the 2017 edition, HubSpot Co-Founder & CTO Dharmesh Shah summarized this in one sentence, that has been ringing in my head ever since.

 “Help your customers how they want to be helped and when they want to be helped.”

 Not to oversimplify things boys and girls, but that is the nitty gritty of what we have got to be doing nowadays.
-You’ve just gotta be there for people, and you’ve gotta make your product and team shine.
+You’ve just gotta be there for your customers, and you’ve gotta make your product and team shine.

-A random picture of myself and Sengi Marketing Manager, Chriso Klepke, with HubSpot CTO Dharmesh Shah at INBOUND 2017 because why not? ;)
+A random picture of myself and Chriso Klepke, with HubSpot CTO Dharmesh Shah at INBOUND 2017 because why not? ;)

 What does helping customers when and how they want actually translate to?